higgi13425/rmrwr-book/_book/io05-importing.md

 For most of this book, we will be using datasets from the {medicaldata} package.
 These are easy to load.
 If you type into the Console pane `medicaldata::scurvy` , you will get James Lind's scurvy dataset (actually, a reconstruction of what it might have looked like for his 12 participants).
-If you want to save this data to an object in your work environment, you just need to assign this to a named object, like `scurvy`, like so, with an assignment arrow, componsed of a less than sign (<) and a hyphen (-):
+If you want to save this data to an object in your work environment, you just need to assign this to a named object, like `scurvy`, like so, with an assignment arrow, composed of a less than sign (<) and a hyphen (-):

 ```r